Frky/scat/README.md

 ### Requirements

 * `scat` requires **python 2.7** and is not compatible with **python 3**.
-* You need to have `pin` installed on your computer.
+* You need to have `Pin` installed on your computer.
 * If you want to test the results of inference (see [relative section](#accuracy-of-inference)), you also need to have `libclang1-3.4` installed.

 ### Installation